Bartapapa/legend/docs/_posts/Spells/2023-08-18-flashstep.md

 You may also cast this spell as a reaction to any melee attack against you, even outside your turn.

+<b>Recharge:</b> stay naked, with only the spellbook, in hurricane-force winds for an hour.

 <small>Adapted from Red Kangaroo's [Sword Mage](https://attnam.blogspot.com/2018/07/class-sword-mage.html).</small>